 education that is based on the inherent, dynamic complexity of all the related

 parts of a corporation and that brings them into a unified system; and system

 dynamics as a methodology for giving cohesion, meaning, and motivation

 to pre-college education.

-Jay W. Forrester is Germeshausen Professor Emeritus and Senior Lecturer
+Jay W. Forrester was the Germeshausen Professor Emeritus and Senior Lecturer

 at the Sloan School of Management, Massachusetts Institute of Technology.